deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Experiment and Discussion

-\hg{ The accuracies of the optical-only and hybrid algorithms after removing some of the optical images are presented in \textbf{Figure} \ref{results:accuracy} and \textbf{Figure} \ref{results:producers}.
-The overall accuracies of both algorithms decrease with more optical images being removed from the dataset.
-The accuracy of optical-only drops more dramatically than the hybrid result with fewer optical observations.
-As the number of available optical images approaches zero, the accuracy of the hybrid result is closer and closer to the SAR-only result.
-The producer’s accuracies of both hybrid and optical-only results decrease simultaneously with fewer optical images until fewer than 50 optical images are available within the monitoring period.
-The consumer’s accuracy of optical-only is constantly decreasing with fewer optical images, while the consumer’s accuracy of the hybrid algorithm remains stable.}
+\hg{ \po{In an attempt to simulate conditions in data-scarce cloudy regions, accuracies were estimated for the maps constructed using the }optical-only and hybrid algorithms after removing some of the optical images\po{; the accuracies} are presented in \textbf{Figure} \ref{results:accuracy} and \textbf{Figure} \ref{results:producers}. \po{As expected,} the overall accuracies of both maps decrease with more optical images being removed from the dataset\po{, especially the} optical-only map.
+As the number of available optical images approaches zero, the accuracy of the hybrid result is increasingly closer to the SAR-only result.
+The producer’s accuracies of both hybrid and optical-only results decrease \po{at the same rate} until fewer than 50 optical images are available within the monitoring period.
+The user’s accuracy of the optical-only map decreases steadily with fewer optical images, while the user’s accuracy of the hybrid algorithm remains stable.}

-\cm{As mentioned before, optical only is more sensitive to the quality of the anomaly data than the hybrid method.
-This can be seen in \textbf{Table} \ref{results:table}, where reducing the number of training days from 71 to 35 by leaving out every other time slice causes the optical only overall metric to decrease by 2 percent, whereas the hybrid overall metric only decreases by 0.9 percent.
-Similarly, the optical only user and producer accuracies decrease by 7.3 and 6.5 percent, whereas the hybrid method accuracies decrease of 2.6 and 3.4 percent respectively.
-This implies that if we had also randomly removed days from the training period then the results would have been more favorable for the hybrid method.}
+\cm{We tested the performance of deFOREST with fewer training data. \textbf{Table} \ref{results:table} shows that reducing the number of training days from 71 to 35 by leaving out every other time slice does not significantly drop the overall accuracies of the optical-only and hybrid results.
+This shows that deFOREST can perform well with fewer cloud-free observations in the training period, so the algorithm can monitor forest loss in the area with persistent cloud cover.}